sanjay434343/My-qr-api/README.md

 # 🎯 Custom QR Code API

-This is a **simple yet powerful** QR Code generator API built using Node.js and Axios.
-It acts as a middleware to generate styled QR codes using the [QRCode Monkey API](https://www.qrcode-monkey.com/).
-Optionally supports embedding a logo in the center.
+This is a **simple and customizable** QR Code generator API built using Node.js.
+It supports optional logo embedding and full visual customization via query parameters.

 ---